 You can do this in two ways.
-Either write your 10 year vision out and work backwards from there.
+Either write your 10-year vision out and work backward from there.
 Or write your vision for your life one year out and go up from there.
 It doesn’t matter which way you choose.

 Now that you have a solid idea of what you want your future to look like in each area of your life, it’s time to go one step further.

 For each chunk of time, you’ve decided to go with, write a journal entry from that time that goes along with it.

 Let me explain…

 In the episode, I use the example for a vision I have for myself two years from now.
 I dated this journal entry in May 2021.
 In this journal entry, I write as though this time has already past.
 I’m pretending I’m time-traveling into the future.
 So, in this entry, I wrote about what I want for my life as though it’s already happened.

 Each year, I take at least a two-week vacation with Andrew.
 Monthly, I have free weekends and spend the majority of my extra time on self-care and activities I want to do.
 On normal workdays, I get up by 5 am, and I spend sacred time in the morning on my healthy routine.
 I eat, drink water, meditate, journal, review my vision, workout and then I start my day.
 The majority of my workday is spent in my community or creating content…

 So, you get the idea.
 Write a journal entry for each period of time you envision.
 And get creative with this!

 Now’s the time to turn what you discovered in your vision for your life and turn make it an everyday reality.